leea/leea.github.io.old/_posts/2016-02-24-science-and-the-treatment-of-serious-illnesses.md

 ## This is a winnable war

 Although I have a fatal disease, I remain as I was: a science and technology optimist.
 Everything I learn about cancer reinforces my belief that this is a winnable war.
 The question is how long it will take, and how many lives will be lost.
 Today, we need aggressive, diverse, optimistic clinical research to translate our lab findings into the clinic.
 The shackles have to be taken off our investigators.
 Patients as participants have to be entrusted to understand the risks and the benefit.
 We have to share our research findings with the world freely online.
 And we need to empower patients to act as partners by allowing them to act as the custodians of the health data they rightfully own.

+*Thanks to Amy Li who proofread this post*